Updated: Feb 18

 To understand the perspective of the world, one author at Live Science by the name of Benjamin Radford explains, “Despite centuries of theological speculation about angels – from their number to their duties to how many can dance on the head of a pin – no one knows if they exist outside of stories and legends.
 Many people believe that they do.”
 While we know that they are real, we want to be sure that we know the real angels (genuine, authentic angelic hosts).

-Unfortunately, the general perception of an angel or the like is falsely depicted to try and portray them like smiling babies with wings and a glowing halo (cherub), or a cartoon character that appears on your shoulder to whisper in your ear when you have a tough decision to make, in competition with a bad angel or demon to get you to make a selfish choice; or even a beam of white light accompanied by a gentle voice that speaks to the subconscious mind, when in fact angels are totally different from our mental images that we have developed over the years.
+Unfortunately, the general perception of an angel or the like is falsely depicted to try and portray them like smiling babies with wings and a glowing halo (cherub), or a cartoon character that appears on your shoulder to whisper in your ear when you have a tough decision to make, in competition with a bad angel or demon to get you to make a selfish choice; or even a beam of white light accompanied by a gentle voice that speaks to the subconscious mind, when in fact angels are totally different from the mental images that we have developed over the years.

 So terrifying was the sight of an angel that they often started their message off with the words, “Don’t be afraid” because people that beheld them were awestruck (surprised and fearful).
 In Luke 1:30; 2:9-10, we read phrases like, “Do not be afraid, Mary; for you have found favor with God.” or “Do not be afraid; for behold, I bring you good news of great joy which will be for all the people.”
 Some people were so overwhelmed with the presence of an angel that they would fall down immediately before these heavenly creatures and in many cases, seek to show reverence to them.
 John in the book of Revelation was commanded twice to stop, get up, and only worship God.

 In Revelation 19:10; 22:8-9 we read, “Do not do that; I am a fellow servant of yours and your brethren who hold the testimony of Jesus; worship God.
 For the testimony of Jesus is the spirit of prophecy.” or “Do not do that.
 I am a fellow servant of yours and of your brethren the prophets and of those who heed the words of this book.
 Worship God” The angels actually fall before God in worship regularly.
-In Revelation 7:11, we have a record of angels worshiping God where we read, “And all the angels were standing around the throne and around the elders and the four living creatures; and they fell on their faces before the throne and worshiped God.”
+In Revelation 7:11, we have a record of angels worshiping God where we read, “And all the angels were standing around the throne and around the elders and the four living creatures, and they fell on their faces before the throne and worshiped God.”
 Our job is to be amazed at the angels but instead of worshiping them, we need to give glory to the God of heaven who made them.

-People have been led so far astray that they have started to pray to and through angels (which is a form of worship and should only be offered to God in the name of Jesus or through intercession of the Holy Spirit), many offer direct worship to angels (which they rejected and it was condemned.
+People have been led so far astray that they have started to pray to and through angels (which is a form of worship and should only be offered to God in the name of Jesus or through the intercession of the Holy Spirit), many offer direct worship to angels (which they rejected and it was condemned.
 In Col. 2:18, the apostle Paul said, “Let no one keep defrauding you of your prize by delighting in self-abasement and the worship of the angels, taking his stand on [visions] he has seen, inflated without cause by his fleshly mind…” In Rom.
 1:25, Paul also said in speaking of the errors of men, “For they exchanged the truth of God for a lie, and worshiped and served the creature rather than the Creator, who is blessed forever.
 Amen.”
-The reason it is sinful to worship angels is because it is in direct violation of the commands of God.
-Go back to Exodus 20:4-5 where God commanded, "You shall not make for yourself an idol, or any likeness of what is in heaven above or on the earth beneath or in the water under the earth.
+The reason it is sinful to worship angels is that it is in direct violation of the commands of God.
+Go back to Exodus 20:4-5 where God commanded, "You shall not make for yourself an idol or any likeness of what is in heaven above or on the earth beneath or in the water under the earth.
 "You shall not worship them or serve them; for I, the LORD your God, am a jealous God, visiting the iniquity of the fathers on the children, on the third and the fourth generations of those who hate Me.”
-When Jesus was being tempted by the devil to bow down and worship him, (we will learn later the he was an angel that had fallen) the words of Jesus speak clearly from the law as recorded in Deuteronomy in Matt.
+When Jesus was being tempted by the devil to bow down and worship him, (we will learn later he was an angel that had fallen) the words of Jesus speak clearly from the law as recorded in Deuteronomy in Matt.
 4:10, “Then Jesus said to him, "Go, Satan!
 For it is written, 'YOU SHALL WORSHIP THE LORD YOUR GOD, AND SERVE HIM ONLY.'"
 Angels are not to receive worship.

 Others started contriving the idea of having a personal guardian angel that stays with them everywhere that they go (which while an angel might be with you to guard at some point, they are not assigned to one person or mission for all time, but dwell before God’s throne or face, worshiping and serving Him until they are sent for a specific purpose).